Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

     :align: center
     :width: 20%

-When barrier visibility is toggled on (For more details, see :ref:`App Menu Toggles for more details <app-toggles>`), dams will always remain visible on the map.
-However, to improve app performance, stream crossings will automatically be hidden when you zoom out beyond a certain level.
-As you zoom back in, they will reappear.
+Dams will always remain visible on the map, however, to improve app performance, stream crossings will automatically be hidden when you zoom out beyond a certain level.
+As you zoom back in, they will reappear (For more details, see :ref:`App Menu Toggles for more details <app-toggles>`).

 You can navigate the map space using standard Android gestures: